bencecsiba/Udacity-CNN/README.md

 When training from scratch, I build a residual block architecture.
 When utilising transfer learning, I utilised the ResNet18 network.

-Many thanks to AWS for the shcolarship and Fady Morris Ebeid for the personal support.
+Many thanks to AWS for the scholarship and Fady Morris Ebeid for the personal support.